 Many people don't know where to start when it comes to increasing diversity.
 This is especially the case for first time conference organizers or people who fall within the majority demographic (white, abled, straight or straight passing, cisgender men who speak english as their first language and grew up with technlogy or have been programming for a long time).
 The vast majority of people understand this and there are tons of people that are willing to give you suggestions or even pitch in to help.
 Asking on twitter is a great way to get public discussion and many people will offer you resources.
 Use them, educate yourself, and make sure you thank the people that took the time to help.

-The easiest way to get feedback on your efforts is to publically state what you've tried and ask for contructive criticism.
+The easiest way to get feedback on your efforts is to publicly state what you've tried and ask for constructive criticism.
 Be transparent and truthful.
 I've seen many conferences write blog posts about what they've done to address the issue of the lack of diversity and the positive or negative results that they ended up with.
 This is important for a few reasons: it signals that this is important to you and that you are open to more ideas as well as letting people within marginalized groups know that you are considering their needs and the reality of their situations.

 Get more people involved